DriftAsimov/animec/README.md

 If you wish to see a feature, please raise an [issue](https://github.com/DriftAsimov/animec).
 We will surely work on it.
 You can also join our [Discord](https://discord.gg/x3qAZV3) to get regular updates about the module.

+See the Docs for a complete documentation: https://animec.readthedocs.io/en/latest/.

 ## Installation and Usage

 To install the module: